 - Checklist for a day hike (or bike ride)

 - Tips for hiking (and mountain biking) during hunting season

 - Dressing for Cold Weather Activities

-For all of the above activities, simply dress for the weather, take your essentials and get out on the go!
-Once you’re moving, you will think that nor’easter is a refreshing breeze and the drizzle will be little more than a filter through which to enjoy the scenery;)
+For any fall outdoor activities simply dress for the weather, take your essentials and get out on the go!
+Once you’re moving, you will think that nor’easter is a refreshing breeze and the drizzle will be little more than a IG filter through which to enjoy the scenery;)

 I look forward to seeing your adventures on Instagram! @outdoorsonthego